rodriguesfhs/ml-mini-projects/breast-cancer-classification/README.md

 In a clinical screening context, recall on the malignant class is the critical metric, as false negatives carry greater consequence than false positives.
 Only one malignant case in 42 was missed.

-SHAP analysis identified **Mean Area** as the strongest predictor of malignancy, followed by Mean Texture, Worst Smoothness, Mean Radius, and Worst Concave Points -- consistent with the known morphological basis of FNA-based diagnosis.
+SHAP analysis identified **Mean Area** as the strongest predictor of malignancy, followed by Mean Texture, Worst Smoothness, Mean Radius, and Worst Concave Points; consistent with the known morphological basis of FNA-based diagnosis.
 Note that several top features (Mean Area, Mean Radius, Mean Perimeter) are correlated size descriptors and should be interpreted collectively.

 ## Requirements